ahmedmeshref/restplants/README.md

 ### Installation

+- Clone this repository by running `git clone 'https://github.com/ahmedmeshref/restplants.git'`.
 - Install python 3 using pip.
-Follow this [installation guide]("https://realpython.com/installing-python/") for more details.
+For more details, follow this [installation guide]("https://realpython.com/installing-python/").
 - From your terminal navigate to the project directory.
-- Install all required packages by running `pip install requirements.txt` command on your terminal.
+- Install all required packages by running `pip install requirements.txt`.
 - Create a new database using any database management system you have.
 - Navigate to `config.py` and change the following:
     - SECRET_KEY = "Enter random key for the app"